-Update: All Three Former Employees Have Been Sentenced, Judge States Video is “Disturbing to the Court.”
+Update: All Three Former Quanah Cattle Co.
+Employees Have Been Sentenced, Judge States Video is “Disturbing to the Court”

 Victory: We’re very pleased to announce that the unfounded charge against COK’s courageous investigator Taylor Radig has been dropped!
 On Jan.
 10, 2014, the Weld County District Attorney’s office filed a motion to dismiss the charge, noting that “the charges can’t be proven beyond a reasonable doubt.”
-Read more about the bogus charge and read this message of heartfelt gratitude from Taylor.
+Read more about the bogus charge and read Taylor’s message of heartfelt gratitude.

 Criminal Cruelty Cases: The video footage showing hideous abuse of newborn calves that Taylor provided to authorities also led to criminal animal cruelty charges against three people who were caught by COK’s camera abusing these very young and fragile animals: